How to Win in Today’s Age of Revolutionary Change

 - Does your company have an effective, profit-based omnichannel management strategy?
 Does it incorporate AI and machine learning?

 Progress milestones – gauging performance

-- This year – clear objectives and plans, granular profitability metrics, “profit-showcase projects™”, improving current financial performance
+- First year – clear objectives and plans, granular profitability and risk metrics, “profit-showcase projects” (discussed in Chapter 5), improving current financial performance

-- Next year – comprehensive transition pilot, decentralized all-in profitability metrics and analytics, tested roll-out plan, stronger current financial performance
+- Following year – comprehensive transition pilot, decentralized all-in profitability metrics and analytics, tested roll-out plan, stronger current financial performance

 - Two years hence – transition executing full steam with clearly improved competitive positioning and strongly accelerating current financial performance

 Great for Now – Even Better for the Future